Boseko Lokombo: Toronto Argonauts

 Lokombo was traded to the Toronto Argonauts on January 31, 2020.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and was released by the Argonauts on January 31, 2021.

-BC Lions (III)
+BC Lions (third stint)

-On the day following his Toronto release, Lokombo signed with the BC Lions on February 1, 2021.
-He scored his first career touchdown on a 20-yard interception return on September 11, 2021 against the Ottawa Redblacks.
+On the day following his Toronto release, Lokombo returned to the Lions on February 1, 2021.
+He scored his first career touchdown on a 20-yard interception return on September 11 against the Ottawa Redblacks.
 Lokombo played in all 14 regular season games and finished with 66 defensive tackles, 11 special teams tackles, four sacks, three interceptions, one forced fumble, and one touchdown.
 For his strong season, he was named the CFL's Most Outstanding Canadian.

+On January 21, 2025, Lokombo announced his retirement from professional football.